 For years, Shiraz was a top award-winning belly dance performer and teacher on the East Coast, highly sought after in prestigious Middle Eastern and Turkish establishments throughout Philadelphia, Baltimore, and Delaware.
 Shiraz was also entrusted as the featured belly dance artist at hundreds of cultural celebrations, weddings, haflat (parties), and appeared on television and MTV.
 In 2012 she earned her B.A. degree in Cultural Anthropology, with a minor in Islamic Studies and Arabic Language, from the University of Delaware.
-Following, Shiraz packed her bags and pursued her passion for dance anthropology at the University of California, Riverside in Riverside, California, where she’s currently finishing her second-year of Ph.D. work in their distinguished Critical Dance Studies program.
-Shiraz’s doctoral research focuses on auto-ethnographic explorations of raqs sharqi as a U.S. located practice and community amongst transnational and political dynamics.
-In particular, she explores questions of subjectivity in relationship with the embodied practice and politics of pedagogy within U.S. studio-sites in relation to Cairo, Egypt.
+Following, Shiraz packed her bags and pursued her passion for dance anthropology at the University of California, Riverside in Riverside, California, where she’s currently finishing her third-year of Ph.D. work in their distinguished Critical Dance Studies program.
+Shiraz’s doctoral research focuses on ethnographic explorations of raqs sharqi centered within Cairo, Egypt, as both practice, performance, and community, amongst local and transcultural political dynamics.
+In particular, she explores circulations of belly dance and how its meanings and contexts change as it crosses different borders, bodies, and spaces.
 She has presented her academic work at national conferences within the U.S. and is currently a Teaching Assistant for the Dance7 Cultures and Contexts discussion sections at UCR.